 That song.
 All minor chords and major lifts, “Bobcaygeon,” the anthem from the Hip’s 1998 album Phantom Power, has become one of the iconic Canadian band’s signature tracks.
 In it, Downie’s protagonist—an OPP officer, in the music video—leaves a house in Bobcaygeon, blurred by country music and wine, and returns to Toronto, with its despair-inducing job, its dull, “hypothetical” sky, its riots.
 So he returns to that Bobcaygeon home, where he begins to breathe easy again and slowly unspool his stresses.
 It’s a paean to a simpler life, the kind of comfortable myth that a country as spacious and folksy as Canada likes to tell itself.

 It’s not the first time that Bobcaygeon has tapped into Canada’s cultural wellspring.
-Local legend and diary entries say that four hundred years ago, New France’s iconic founder Samuel de Champlain strode through, collaborating with the Huron and Algonquin on what would be a failed raid on the Iroquois.
+Local legend suggests that 400 years ago, New France’s iconic founder Samuel de Champlain may have strode through, collaborating with the Huron and Algonquin on what would be a failed raid on the Iroquois.
 He was struck by the verdant area—in his diary, he called it beaubocage, meaning beautiful woodland and heath—a word that found itself in its name.
 In the 1830s, it was settled by migrants from England, Ireland and Scotland; it once served as the home office for the Boyd Lumber Company’s North American operations, which had supplied timber to the British Navy.
 And the town, too, became the first anchor point of the Trent-Severn Waterway, a marvellous 386 km stretch of modern engineering, connecting Lake Huron and Lake Ontario.
 And if you’re looking for a houseboat, look no further; it is the province’s houseboat capital.

 But if Canadians know of the little village of Bobcaygeon at all, odds are it’s because of the Tragically Hip’s song.